Australian Volunteers Program Impact Fund

 Providing small grants to partners of the Australian Volunteers Program to help them respond to and recover from COVID19.

-Applications have now closed for this round of the Australian Volunteers Program Impact Fund.
+Thanks to all the partner organisations that applied for the latest round of the Australian Volunteers Program Impact Fund.

 Applications for grants of up to AUD$10,000 closed on 31 May 2020.